Food Allergies & Food Intolerances

 • confirm you will update the school about any changes to your child’s allergy or intolerance.

-We will work with the school to endeavour that the food allergy and intolerance is managed in the best interests of your child.
+We will work with the school to endeavour that food allergy and intolerance is managed in the best interests of your child.
 Please be assured that any personal data will be processed in accordance with our privacy policy which can be found on the company’s website www.harrisoncatering.co.uk

 Harrison Catering Services